StephenLovino/vscodium-rust/README.md

 - **iOS 26.3.1 Breakthrough**: Support for the latest **Virtual iPhone Emulator** running iOS 26.3.1.
 - **Zero Configuration**: Android and iOS simulators ready out of the box.

+## Final Word on Purpose

+There has been some confusion in the community regarding the specific niche of VSCodium-Rust.
+Let's set it straight:

+VSCodium-Rust is a **General-Purpose Development Environment** for **everyone**.
+Whether you're building **Web Apps (React, Next.js, etc.)**, **Backend Services (Rust, Go, Node.js)**, or **Microservices**, this IDE is designed for your workflow.

+- **For Cybersecurity Researchers**: Its native-grade performance, MCP-based AI assistance for reverse engineering, and low-level control make it an elite tool for security audits and vulnerability research.
+- **For Mobile Developers**: It integrates professional-grade emulators (iOS/Android) as first-class citizens, but mobile support is an *extension* of its core power, not its only purpose.

+**VSCodium-Rust is for any developer who demands speed, privacy, and full architectural sovereignty.**

+---

 ## Credits

 This project stands on the shoulders of giants: